dmytronayda/ls202-html-and-css/README.md

-# LS 202 - HTML & CSS course
+# LS 202 - Shutter Bug project

 This is the repository the Launch School's LS202 course project: *On Your Own: Using a PNG Design File*.